1. Ferrovial

 In relation to financial and non-financial information:

-• Monitor and evaluate the preparation process and the accuracy of the financial and non-financial information relating to the Company and the Group, reviewing compliance with the regulatory requirements, the accurate demarcation of the consolidation perimeter and the correct application of the accounting principles.
+• Monitor and evaluate the financial reporting process and the accuracy of the financial and non-financial information relating to the Ferrovial Group, reviewing compliance with the regulatory requirements, the accurate demarcation of the consolidation perimeter and the correct application of the accounting principles to safeguard the integrity of the process.

-• Ensure that the annual accounts submitted by the Board of Directors to the General Shareholders’ Meeting are drawn up in accordance with accounting regulations.
+• Ensure that the annual accounts submitted by the Board to the General Meeting are drawn up in accordance with applicable accounting regulations and monitor the statutory audit of the annual accounts and the consolidated annual accounts.

-In those cases where the auditor has included any qualification in its audit report, the Chairman of the Audit and Control Committee will clearly explain the opinion of this Committee on its content and scope at the Shareholders’ Meeting, and a summary of this opinion will be made available to the shareholders at the time of the publication of the notice of the Meeting, together with the rest of the proposals and reports of the Board.
+In those cases where the auditor has included any qualification in its audit report, the chairman of the Audit and Control Committee will clearly explain the opinion of the Audit and Control Committee on its content and scope at the General Meeting, and a summary of this opinion will be made available to the shareholders at the time of the publication of the notice of the General Meeting, together with the rest of the proposals and reports of the Board.

 In relation to the external auditor:

-• Propose to the Board of Directors the scope of the work to be carried out by the account auditor.
+• Propose to the Board the selection process for the external auditor and the scope of the work to be carried out by the external auditor.

 • Procure that the remuneration of the external auditor does not compromise its quality or independence.